Therapy Council Logo

 Ready to Start Your Therapy Journey with Therapy Council?

 Experience the difference with our experienced therapists from leading hospitals.
-Evidence-based CBT, flexible scheduling, HIPAA-compliant platform.
+Evidence-based CBT, flexible scheduling, IT Act 2000 & DPDP Act 2023 compliant platform.

 Found this guide helpful?
 Share it with friends, family, or colleagues who might benefit from understanding therapy costs and finding affordable mental healthcare options.